Sooraj-beep/sherp2.0/README.md

 # sherp2.0

 sherp2.0 is a discord bot that answers frequently asked questions for students at the University of Alberta.
-It is currently operable on the unofficial University of Alberta CS discord.
-Students contribute to the bots knowledge database by contributing to `commands.json`
+It is currently operable on the unofficial University of Alberta CS discord server.
+Students can contribute to the bots knowledge database by contributing to `data`

 ## Features
 - [schedubuddy](https://schedubuddy.com/) integration (credit: @aarctan):